 The Governors' Strategy & Resources Committee was retitled the Governors' Finance & Resources Committee in July 2019.
-The Committee met 5 times during 2020/21.
+The Committee met 5 times during 2021/22.
 It received reports concerning finance, estates, health, safety and sustainability, IT, employment and human resource issues, with the exception of the employment and salaries of those who form the 'Designated Staff' in the Articles of Association.
-The designated staff are the Vice-Chancellor, the Deputy Vice-Chancellor, Deputy Vice-Chancellor (Student Experience), the University Secretary and the Principal Chaplain.
+The designated staff are the Vice-Chancellor, the Deputy Vice-Chancellor, Deputy Vice- Chancellor (Student Experience), the University Secretary and the Principal Chaplain.
 The Board of Governors determines the total emoluments of these designated staff on the advice of the Governors' Remuneration Committee.

 The Finance and Resources Committee reviews the annual financial statements together with the accounting policies, and recommends the annual budget and financial forecasts to the Board for approval.
 It also receives reports on the progress of major capital projects at each meeting.
 The Board receives the minutes of the Governors' Finance and Resources Committee together with the financial monitoring reports reviewed by the Committee.
-A sub-group of the Committee, the Finance Working Group, was established in 2018/19 to aid Governor understanding of the University's financial position.
-Members regularly reported in 2019 to the Finance & Resources Committee, and Board of Governors to provide assurance.
-With the changes to the membership of the Board in 2020, the Finance Working Group was replaced by regular meetings between the Finance Link Governor and the University's Finance team.
+The Committee is supported by regular meetings between the Finance Link Governor and the University's Finance team.